salexzee/Easify/CONTRIBUTE.md

 Contribute
 ===============

-There are multiple ways to contribute to this project.
-Below is a list of them and instructions for each:
+If you would like to contribute to this project, choose one of the following options.

 ###1.
 Submit an issue.